-(c) "Full-time regular employees" - full-time regular employees are regularly scheduled employees who work an average of thirty-seven and one-half (37.5) or more hours per week on a continuing basis.
+(c) "Full-time regular employees" - are regularly scheduled employees who work an average of thirty-seven-and-one-half (37.5) or more hours per week on a continuing basis.

-(d) "Part-time employees" - part-time employees are employees whom are regularly scheduled to work less than thirty-seven and one-half (37.5) hours per week.
+(d) "Part-time employees" - are employees whom are regularly scheduled to work less than thirty-seven-and-one-half (37.5) hours per week.

-"Employer" - means CSH Hampton House Inc. c.o.b. as Hampton House Retirement Community British Columbia and CSH Carrington House Inc. as Carrington House Retirement Community British Columbia.
+"Employer" - means CSH Hampton House Inc. c.o.b. as Hampton House Retirement Community British Columbia and CSH Carrington House Inc. c.o.b. as Carrington House Retirement Community British Columbia.